homanchou/xr/book/6-State-Syncronization.md

 }
 ```

-Modify these components for an entity.
-The operation "set" will be triggered for each component.
-This will replace a key in components with a new value for an entity.
+A "set" operation will replace a key in components with a new value for an entity.

 #### Player discharged a weapon
 ```json